GlenKPeterson/Paguro/README.md

 Currently an *** Alpha Release *** but test coverage is high:
 ![Test Coverage](testCoverage.png)

-For complete documentation, please build the javadoc:
+For complete API documentation, please build the javadoc:
 `mvn javadoc:javadoc`

 #Usage